 - must be incidental to your primary program activities; and

 If the J-1 scholar wishes to transfer from one J-1 sponsor to another, he/she must seek clearance from the original/current program sponsor.
-Once the program sponsor (ISSS for UMASS Boston) has transferred the J-1 scholar's SEVIS record and the new institution has produced a DS-2019, the J-1 scholar is then considered under the sponsorship of the new program.
+Once the program sponsor (ISSO for UMass Boston) has transferred the J-1 scholar's SEVIS record and the new institution has processed a DS-2019, the J-1 scholar is then considered under the sponsorship of the new program.

 The scholar may not take up appointment with the new program until the transfer process has been successfully completed.
-The transfer of J-1 program sponsorship must be completed prior to the individual's termination from the previous J-1 program and before the current DS-2019 form expires.
-For scholars transferring to the University of Massachusetts Boston, the hosting departments should complete the Scholar Request Application including a Transfer-In Request form for J-1 scholars.
+The transfer of J-1 program sponsorship must be completed prior to the individual's termination from the previous J-1 program and before the current DS-2019 Form expires.
+For scholars transferring to the University of Massachusetts Boston, the hosting departments should complete the Scholar Request Application.
+The Transfer-In Request form for J-1 scholars must be signed by the previous A/RO.
 Please note that time spent in a previous program(s) prior to the transfer will be counted toward the maximum stay allowed.

 After Completion of J-1 Stay

-The J-1 scholar should consult with ISSS regarding extension procedures.
+The J-1 scholar should consult with the ISSO regarding extension procedures.

-J-1 Research Scholars may travel abroad during their stay at UMASS Boston for a period of more than 30 days only if the scholar’s program activity requires the scholar to travel, and the travel abroad is in collaboration with the J program activity of the host department.
-In such circumstances ISSS will maintain the exchange visitor’s SEVIS record active.
-The Request for Temporary Leave of Absence (LOA) must be approved by the host department and submitted to ISSS prior to departing the U.S. ISSS will determine if the LOA is in accordance with the federal regulations pertaining to J-1 Research Scholar category.
+J-1 Research Scholars may travel abroad during their stay at UMass Boston for a period of more than 30 days only if the scholar’s program activity requires the scholar to travel, and the travel abroad is in collaboration with the J program activity of the host department.
+In such circumstances, ISSO will maintain the exchange visitor’s SEVIS record active.
+The Request for Temporary Leave of Absence (LOA) must be approved by the host department and submitted to ISSO prior to departing the U.S. The ISSO will determine if the LOA is in accordance with the federal regulations pertaining to J-1 Research Scholar category.
 If so, the LOA will be granted.

-Absences not required/related to the J-1 exchange visitors’ academic objective with the host department may not extend beyond a maximum of 30 days and may not be repetetive in nature.
-In accordance with federal regulations pertaining to the J-1 Research Scholar category, ISSS cannot maintain that an exchange visitor is in the U.S. actively engaged in the program objective as stated in item #4 on the DS2019 if the research is not in the US.
-Research scholars should be aware that termination of the SEVIS record subjects scholars to the 24-month bar on repeat participation.
+Absences not required/related to the J-1 exchange visitors’ academic objective with the host department may not extend beyond a maximum of 30 days and may not be repetitive in nature.
+In accordance with federal regulations pertaining to the J-1 Research Scholar category, ISSO cannot maintain that an exchange visitor is in the U.S. actively engaged in the program objective as stated in item #4 on the DS2019 if the research is not in the U.S. Research scholars should be aware that termination of the SEVIS record subjects scholars to the 24-month bar on repeat participation.

 When traveling outside of the United States, all scholars should request a travel signature with the Travel Signature Request Form.